innodatalabs/innodatalabs.github.io/_posts/2019-01-31-7776_ways_to_compute_f1_for_ner_task.md

 Worst policy: `F1=87.60`

 Interesting.
-Just using a different ad-hoc code, one can affect the result by more than 1%.
+Just using a different ad-hoc logit, one can affect the `F1` score by more than 1%.

-Lets display the range of methods that compute F1 for this NER task:
+Lets display the range of `F1` scores for this NER task:

 ![image](https://user-images.githubusercontent.com/14280777/52069939-c76c8c00-254d-11e9-857b-a5e8526e6a08.png)

-## Top CRF layer does not (always) guarantees good labels
+## Side Note 1: Top CRF layer does not (always) guarantees good labels
 First, note that using Viterbi decoding on logits has nothing to do with CRF.
 Here, the purpose of Viterbi is just to enforce the transition constraints (note that there are no transition weights per se).